Bródno

 Bródno is a neighborhood in the Warsaw borough of Targówek, located on the eastern side of the Vistula river.

-It is inhabited by approximately 100,000 people.
+Bródno is inhabited by approximately 100,000 people.
 Among the most notable landmarks are Bródno Park and the Bródno cemetery, the largest cemetery in Warsaw and one of the largest cemeteries in Europe.
-In the beginning of the Xth century the castle has been built.
+In the beginning of the 10th century the castle has been built.
 It was quite close to the forest and near Bródno Park.
 In the area there was a small river named Brodnia.
-In the XVIth century a grange has also arisen in the area.
+In the 14th century a grange has also arisen in the area.
 This neighborhood is divided into two parts - Bródno and Bródno-Podgrodzie.
-The apartments are lockated between the railways and the bridge.
-Bróno borders Praga and Białołęka.
+The apartments are located between the railways and the bridge.
+Bródno borders Praga and Białołęka.